 “O Rasulullah (Sallallahu Alaihi Wasallam), may my parents be sacrificed for you.
 Indeed Allah Ta’ala had divinely selected you as his final messenger and revealed wahy (revelation of the Qur’an) to you.
-He revealed to you such a unique book (the Qur’an Majeed), that encompasses the knowledge of the former and the latter Ambiyaa and Rasuls.
+He revealed to you such a unique book (the Qur’an Majeed), that encompasses the knowledge of the former and the latter Rasuls and Ambiyaa.
 Allah Ta’ala has stated in the Qur’an Majeed, and His word is the truth:

 وَلَوْ أَنَّهُمْ إِذ ظَّلَمُوا أَنفُسَهُمْ جَاءُوكَ فَاسْتَغْفَرُوا اللَّـهَ وَاسْتَغْفَرَ لَهُمُ الرَّسُولُ لَوَجَدُوا اللَّـهَ تَوَّابًا رَّحِيمًا ﴿النساء: ٦٤﴾

 And if, they (the servants of Allah) after wronging themselves (through committing sins), had come to you, [O Muhammad (Sallallahu Alaihi Wasallam)], and begged Allah Ta’ala’s forgiveness, and the Messenger had sought forgiveness on their behalf, they would have surely found Allah Most Forgiving, Most Merciful.